buddhist-uni/buddhist-uni.github.io/_content/articles/pancagatidipani_hazlewood-a.md

 pages: "133--159"
 ---

+> Having heard what was said by the Completely Awakened One, I shall now speak briefly about deeds good and bad to be done or to be eschewed by you.

-A brief introduction and English translation of the *Pañcagati-Dīpanaṃ* ("Illumination of the Five Realms of Existence") thought to be a Southeast Asian recension of Aśvaghoṣa's *Chagatidīpanī* (*Sadgatikārikā*?).
+A brief introduction to and English translation of the *Pañcagati-Dīpanaṃ* ("Illumination of the Five Realms of Existence") thought to be a Southeast Asian recension of Aśvaghoṣa's *Chagatidīpanī* (*Sadgatikārikā*?).

 This text explains the five realms of rebirth and the actions which lead to rebirth in each one.
-It's an excellent example of how the teaching on karma was elaborated after the Buddha's passing, and how teachings circulated around Asia even in premodern times.
+It's an excellent example of how the teachings on karma were elaborated after the Buddha's passing, and how those teachings circulated around Asia in premodern times.